Connecticut government car insurance for low-income drivers

 What is the cheapest car insurance company for low-income people?

-In Connecticut, the cheapest car insurance company is Geico.
+In Connecticut, GEICO is the cheapest car insurance company with the average rate of $496.
 However, that’s based on average rates and may differ for you, so it’s important to shop around.

 No, Connecticut doesn’t offer a car insurance program for low-income individuals or families.